jorgef/fsharpreactivepatterns/docs/content/message-construction.md

 [Sections](#Sections)

 ##Message Expiration

+This pattern allows to determine whether a message is obsolete or not.

 ```fsharp
 type PlaceOrder = { Id: string; OccurredOn: int64; TimeToLive: int64; ItemId: string; Price: Money } with